Zaidatul Husniah Zulkifli

-Zaidatul Husniah Zulkifli (born 20 August 1993) is a Malaysian sprinter who primarily competes in the 100 metres and 200 metres and 4 × 100 metres relay.
+Zaidatul Husniah Zulkifli (born 20 August 1993) is a Malaysian sprinter who primarily competes in the 100 metres and 200 metres, and the 4 × 100 metres relay.

 She competed at the 2016 Summer Olympics in Rio de Janeiro, in the women's 100 metres.

 Early years

 Zaidatul Husniah was born on 20 August 1993 in Alor Setar, Kedah, the daughter of Zulkifli Hassan and Zalimah Ibrahim.
 She has a twin sister named Zaidatul Husna who was born 15 minutes earlier.
-Zaidatul Husniah got her early education in Sekolah Kebangsaan Seri Relau, Penang.
+Zaidatul Husniah received her early education at Sekolah Kebangsaan Seri Relau in Penang.

 Personal life

-Zaidatul Husniah's twin sister Zaidatul Husna is also a national sprinter for Malaysia.
+Zaidatul Husniah's twin sister, Zaidatul Husna, is also a national sprinter for Malaysia.
 She currently studies Physical Education at Universiti Putra Malaysia.